-- Ensure the site staff and sub-contractors are aware of the appropriate waste segregation and all specific waste management procedures used at the site. - The area allocated for each construction waste stream should be clearly labelled. - Check the segregation areas regularly to ensure the proper waste streams are going into them. - Take date stamped photos to track progress.
-Discuss progress regularly at site meetings and take remediation action if construction waste is not appropriately segregated. - Clean construction waste should be disposed at the AI Saade reclamation side and mixed construction waste at the AI Jazeera landfill.
-The contractor should contact the RAK Waste Management Agency to arrange the pick-up of mixed recyclables and hazardous waste.
-Mixed recyclables can also be directly sold.
+- Appropriate construction waste skips can be obtained from the RAK Waste Management Authority. - The construction waste skips should be colour coded and clearly labelled. - Ensure the site staff and sub-contractors are aware of the appropriate waste segregation and all specific waste management procedures used at the site. - Check the construction waste skips regularly to ensure the proper waste streams are going into them. - Take date stamped photos to track progress.
+Discuss progress regularly at site meetings and take remediation action if construction waste is not appropriately segregated.

+- Date-stamped photos showing the construction waste segregation - Invoices of RAK Waste Management Agency fees for disposal of hazardous waste, excavated soil and land clearing debris (invoice amounts may be blacked out)